Type species: Sphinx anceus Stoll, 1781.

 IMAGO: Upperside of wings predominantly brown and grey, the markings forming a tessellated pattern; outer margin of forewing serrate, sinuate between veins R4 and R5.
 Antennae rod-like, with terminal segment very long, filiform and rough-scaled.
 No eyelashes.
 Labial palpus large, rounded in side-view.
 Spines of abdomen numerous, the short ones pale, rather weak, the long ones stronger.
 Eighth tergite deeply sinuate, separate from sternite.
 Hindtibia with two pairs of spurs, the proximal spur twice as long as the distal.

 Genitalia.
 In male, uncus simple, long, slender, slightly curved; gnathos shorter, broader, somewhat boat-shaped, with apex always sinuate.
 Valva large, sole-shaped, with three or four rows of large friction scales.
 Sacculus dilated at end, the dilated part armed with spine-like teeth which are directed upwards.
-Aedeagus with a dentate lobe on left side, continuous with a slender, acute process at right side.
+Phallus with a dentate lobe on left side, continuous with a slender, acute process at right side.
 In the female, lamella postvaginalis suddenly narrowed distally; ostium bursae transverse, postmedian, sometimes covered with a bilobate ridge.

 OVUM: Ovoid, smooth, shiny green.